| War in

 companies; the battlefield is shown at a scale of two kilometers

 per hex.
-Units are rated for attack, defense and movement,
+Units are rated for attack, defense and movement.
+Artillery units can provide

-offensive or defensive support, but require ammunition.
-Air
+offensive or defensive support.

+Supply is a vital concern.
 The Japanese are 200 kilometers from their railhead, and have

-ammunition) with very few motor vehicles available.
+a very difficult time bringing up supplies with very few motor vehicles available.
 The Soviets

 are more lavishly supplied with trucks, even though they are